opensafely-core/job-runner/DEVELOPERS.md

       run; (b) are currently running; (c) failed on their last run do not need to be run
   * If a dependency has failed, then the requested action fails
-  * If the dependency needs to be run, a new job is pushed to the RAP Controller's queue, and the current job is postponed
+  * If the dependency needs to be run, a new task for running the dependent job is pushed to the RAP Controller's queue, and the current job is postponed
   * If an action has no dependencies needing to be run, then it is added to the RAP Agent's queue of tasks to be run